btcpayserver/btcpayserver-doc/docs/PaymentRequests.md

 ![View New Payment Request](./img/payment-requests/NewPaymentRequest.png)

 BTCPay creates a URL for the payment request.
 Share this URL to view your payment request.
+Need mulitple of the same request ?
+Simply use the Clone option in the main menu for Payment Requests.

 ## Paid Request for Payment